article-index

 Best Dog Toys for Active Dogs

-If you really want to make the most of your dog’s exercise routines with toys, why not get creative and take them for a dip?
+If you want to make the most of your dog’s exercise routines with toys, why not get creative and take them for a dip?
 Swimming is an excellent alternative to walking as it allows your dog to expend energy without putting too much strain on their joints, making it perfect for breeds predisposed to joint issues, like labradors and golden retrievers.

 You can enhance their playtime, too, with our great range of dog water toys.